 Given how many players there are in the arena, it's natural that the third- and fourth-place competitors aren't going to make it unless they've somehow already figured out how to be profitable.
 Companies like Sprig and Munchery still seem to be going strong, though it's likely the low prices per meal they've maintained in some cases will not stay so low as they begin to test their customers' loyalty and run out of VC cash.
 (How long can I possibly get to have warm dinner delivered for $12 with no tip?)

-In the world of on-demand house-cleaning startups, Homejoy already shut its doors last year despite having raised $38 million in startup funds they said because they couldn't afford to classify independent contractor house cleaners as employees.
+In the world of on-demand house-cleaning startups, Homejoy already shut its doors last year despite having raised $38 million in startup funds they said because they couldn't afford to classify independent contractor house cleaners in California as employees.

 The on-demend laundry service world seems most certainly overcrowded, with Laundry Locker, Instawash, Rinse, and Washio all still battling it out, and competitor Prim already pushed out of the game two years ago.